muratk3n/thirdwave/en/2019/06/bancor.md

-and will be an excellent medium of exchange (as an lightning fast electronic payment system), but the pressing need for a global currency that somehow ties all national currencies, exchange rates, trade imbalances stands, and needs to be solved ASAP.
+and will be an excellent medium of exchange (as an lightning fast electronic payment system), but the pressing need for a global currency that somehow ties all national currencies, exchange rates, trade imbalances is here with us, and needs to be solved ASAP.

 Refs